 Meanwhile, Norway was getting restless, and conditions were ripening for Olaf to return to Norway, and to assert his birthright as Norway's king.
 Hakon "Evil-earl", a regent originally established by Denmark's Harald Bluetooth, was ruling without accountability ever since Bluetooth died (in A.D.
 987).
 Specifically, Hakon was using his tyrannical power to force families to provide him with women - whom Hakon would abuse as involuntary concubines, for a week or so, then he would return them to their families.
-Norway seethed with a resolve, to get rid of Hakon.
+Norway seethed with a resolve, - to get rid of Hakon.

-At this time Olaf Tryggvason returned to coastal Norway (vigorously "converting" the Orkney Islands to Christianity en route to Norway), and announced his intent to rule as king.
+At this time Olaf Tryggvason returned to the coastal regions of Norway (vigorously "converting" the Orkney Islands to Christianity en route to Norway), and announced his intent to rule as king.
 Great timing!
-Skipping the dramatic details (e.g., Hakon being killed by his own servant while hiding in a pig-sty), Olaf became Norway's new king, as Hakon's death was celebrated.
+Skipping the dramatic details (e.g., Hakon being killed by his own servant while hiding inside a pig-sty), Olaf became Norway's new king, as Norwegians celebrated the death of the vile tyrant Hakon.

 Next, Olaf worked on confirming his kingship - and on his Christianizing the rest of Norway ("or else die" in the process of trying).
 But the Christianizing of some parts of Norway would be anything but easy.

-Meanwhile, Olaf's imperial ambitions included domination (and "evangelization") of lands outside continental Norway, such as the Shetland Islands, Orkney Islands, and Faroe Islands, plus using coercive influences (via hostage-holding and trade sanctions) with places like Iceland and Greenland.
+Meanwhile, Olaf's imperial ambitions included domination (and "evangelization") of lands outside continental Norway, such as the Shetland Islands, Orkney

+Islands, and Faroe Islands, plus using coercive influences (via hostage-holding and trade sanctions) with places like Iceland and Greenland.